-Recovery is an incredible process, and brings an abundance of gifts.
+Recovery is an incredible process, and brings an abundance of benefits of sobriety.
 However, early recovery is often characterized by uncomfortable changes that indicate that our body is healing.
-One of those that is very commonly experienced, but very rarely spoken about, is decreased sex drive.
+One of those changes that is very commonly experienced, but very rarely spoken about, is decreased sex drive.
 It’s completely natural to experience a decreased sex drive when beginning a sobriety or moderation journey.

-Alcohol’s Affect on Sex-Related Hormones
+What is Alcohol’s Affect on Sex-Related Hormones?

 The good news is, the body is an incredible healer.
-With time, your body will adjust its testosterone, serotonin, and dopamine levels back to their healthy states.
+With time, your body will adjust its low testosterone, serotonin, and dopamine levels back to their healthy states.
 Hormone levels and sexual tendencies typically recover within the first 4 weeks of the alcohol recovery timeline.
 It’s completely natural to have a decreased sexual desire during that time period.
 With long-term sobriety or moderation, the body will re-stabilize hormone levels, allowing sex, and life in general, to be more fully enjoyed.

 These changes can be uncomfortable, but you don’t have to navigate them alone.
 Working with a therapist in an alcohol therapy program can be a powerful tool in processing these experiences.
 Regardless of your path forward with online alcohol treatment, remember that this is a non-linear journey, and you hold an incredible power to heal.

 Self-Esteem Needs Time To Recover

 Some people experience a temporary boost in self-esteem when they consume alcohol.
 It’s not uncommon to feel like your drinking habits are part of your personality, even though drinking is a behavior, not a character trait.
 Because of that, many people experience an early recovery identity crisis.
-Recovery often requires getting to know oneself again without the influence of alcohol.
+Recovery often requires getting to know oneself again without the influence of drinking alcohol.
 While cutting back on alcohol ultimately leads to increased self-confidence, it can be difficult to regain your sense of self right away.
-Feeling unsure about yourself can decrease your sexual desire.
+Feeling unsure about yourself can decrease your sexual arousal.
 There is nothing wrong with needing time for self-discovery before being intimate with another person.